arshath2w-afk/blank-project/README.md

 # ZIP Merger (Client-side, Next.js)

-A simple website that lets users upload multiple ZIP files, unzips them in the browser, merges all files into a single folder (overwriting duplicates), and downloads the result as one ZIP.
+A simple website that lets users upload multiple ZIP files, unzips them in the browser, merges all files into a single folder (overwriting duplicates), and downloads the result as one ZIP or exports directly to a local folder (supported browsers only).
 Built with Next.js (App Router), deployed to Vercel.
 No server-side processing.

 ## Features

-- Upload multiple `.zip` files (drag-and-drop via file input).
+- Upload multiple `.zip` files.
 - Client-side unzip with [JSZip](https://stuk.github.io/jszip/).
-- Merge contents into one ZIP:
+- Merge contents into one folder:
   - Preserve folder paths by default.
   - Optional "Flatten folder structure" toggle.
   - Overwrites duplicate files (later ZIPs take precedence).
 - Progress and status indicators while extracting and packaging.
+- Download as a single ZIP OR save directly to a folder using the File System Access API (Chrome/Edge).
 - Works entirely in the browser; files never leave the user's machine.

 ## Tech Stack